klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 Klaytn and its ServiceChain have constantly released new versions to develop new features and fix bugs.
-This page is a guide to upgrade ServiceChain binaries and activate hard forks for your ServiceChain.
+This page is a guide to upgrade ServiceChain binaries and setting hard fork block numbers for your ServiceChain.

 # Upgrade <a id="upgrade"></a>